Mkleemjr/100-days-of-code/log.md

 ### Day 18: February 1, 2020

 **Today's Progress**: Worked on [Codecademy's](https://www.codecademy.com/) Create a Front-End App with React.
 Back to the beginning with JSX, Components and Props till it sinks in.
+Also went on http://reactjs.org and studied Components and Props.

 **Thoughts:** Trying to figure out how to use methods like .map(), etc. to iterate over objects that have nested objects and arrays.
 Some progress, but have a long way to go.